oliviayugovich/LAMPSEQ/README.md

 # SYNOPSIS
-LAMPSEQ takes input `fastq` files and performs quality control, LAMP amplicon trimming, alignment, and species identification, and outputs the relevant results which can be found in `/indir/05_results/`
+LAMPSEQ takes input `fastq` files and performs quality control, LAMP amplicon trimming, alignment, and species identification, and outputs the relevant results which can be found in `/indir/05_results/` including (a) `indir_multiqc.html`: quality control run summary from `MultiQC`; (b) `indir_species_calls.csv`: csv file containing `barcode`, `species_ID` and `reads` which can be used for user-defined plotting or further analysis; (c) `LAMPSEQ_indir_run_summary.pdf`: a run summary pdf file including a run overview, per barcode plots, and summary table.
-including: (a) `indir_multiqc.html`: quality control run summary from `MultiQC`. (b) `indir_species_calls.csv`: csv file containing `barcode`, `species_ID` and `reads` which can be used for user-defined plotting or further analysis. (c) `LAMPSEQ_indir_run_summary.pdf`: a run summary pdf file including a run overview, per barcode plots, and summary table.

 To run the script, follow the installation instructions and then also ensure basecalled and demultiplexed `fastq` files to be analysed are located in: `/indir/00_raw_data/`, then run the following: `bash LAMPSEQ.sh –-indir [input directory]`